thosgood/this-weeks-finds/markdown/101-151/week108.md

 You can read about Picard's theorem and other related fixed-point theorems in any decent book on analysis.
 Personally I'm fond of:

-2) Michael Reed and Barry Simon, Methods of Modern Mathematical Physics.
-Vol. 1: Functional Analysis.
-Vol. 2: Fourier Analysis, Self-Adjointness.
-Vol. 3: Scattering Theory.
-Vol. 4: Analysis of Operators.
+2) Michael Reed and Barry Simon, _Methods of Modern Mathematical Physics_.
+Vol. 1: _Functional Analysis_.
+Vol. 2: _Fourier Analysis, Self-Adjointness_.
+Vol. 3: _Scattering Theory_.
+Vol. 4: _Analysis of Operators_.
 Academic Press, New York, 1980.

 which is sort of the bible of analysis for mathematical physicists.